Amino acid derivative acetyl-L-carnitine may reduce fatigue in the elderly and people with chronic fatigue.

 - Facilitating energy production.
 ALCAR plays a key role in energy metabolism, and has been shown to reduce fatigue in the elderly and people with fatigue-related conditions.

-Similar to normal L-carnitine, one of the primary functions of ALCAR is to transport free fatty acids into mitochondria where they facilitate energy production.
+Similar to normal L-carnitine, the primary functions of ALCAR is to transport free fatty acids into mitochondria where they facilitate energy production.
 Helping convert fat into energy has led to the belief that ALCAR can burn fat and even help boost testosterone.
 ALCAR is additionally purported to have antioxidant and nootropic effects.
 The understanding that ALCAR is an essential piece in energy creation has also led some to suggest it might work as an energy supplement.

 How Acetyl-L-Carnitine Might Help With Energy

 ALCAR is purported to enhance such cognitive processes as attention and alertness due in no small part to its ability to reduce oxidative stress in the brain.3 Its anti-oxidative effects have been found to slow the degeneration of neurons (particularly prevalent in aging) and help in regenerating and repairing them.4

 Acetyl-L-Carnitine Benefits & Uses for Energy

 In terms of energy, acetyl-L-carnitine is frequently taken by older adults seeking to increase their energy levels, and individuals with fatigue-related conditions such as chronic fatigue syndrome.
 These uses are backed by clinical trials, suggesting that ALCAR is a good way to provide energy in cases of chronic fatigue.
 It is also sometimes used by younger adults for increasing energy during exercise, but this use is not currently backed by research.